 It is crucial that nursing staff strive to maintain or improve their patient’s mobile function for as long as possible.
 Providing opportunities for patients to engage in physical exercises and activities to increase their muscle mass and strength has been shown to be hugely effective in decreasing fall risk, not to mention improving their psychological wellbeing.
 These facilities must maintain appropriate staffing levels to ensure that their patients are being given these types of programs.

-At the Law Offices of Ben Yeroushalmi, we find nursing homes and assisted living facilities that provide inadequate quality of reprehensible.
+At Yeroushalmi Law, we find nursing homes and assisted living facilities that provide inadequate quality.
 We are experts in elder law and want to fight for those who have been a victim of elder abuse or neglect and are compassionate toward your suffering.
 Contact us today for a free consultation.